canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/instances/find-ubuntu-images.rst

       .. tabs::

-         .. tab:: For EC2
+         .. tab:: EC2

-            Find the latest AMI ID using:
+            For EC2, find the latest AMI ID using:

             .. code-block::